 Reframing Negative Thoughts

 Our thoughts and beliefs shape our perception of the world and our experiences.
 Negative thought patterns often originate in the brain’s threat-detection circuitry, which can amplify anxiety and self-doubt when left unchecked.
 By deliberately reframing these patterns, individuals can shift their outlook and weaken the neural associations that sustain doubt.
 Research on impostor fears has confirmed that individuals who score high on perceived fraudulence measures show elevated anxiety and diminished self-appraisal accuracy, even when objective performance remains strong (Vergauwe et al., 2015).
-In my practice, I consistently observe that clients who learn to catch and reframe automatic negative thoughts see measurable shifts in both self-perception and decision-making within weeks.
+Individuals who learn to catch and reframe automatic negative thoughts consistently see measurable shifts in both self-perception and decision-making within weeks.

 Goal Setting